spacetelescope/webbpsf/docs/jwst.rst

 Coronagraph Masks
 ------------------

-The coronagraph image plane masks and Lyot masks are all included as options.
+The coronagraph image-plane masks and pupil-plane Lyot masks are all included as options.
 These are based on the nominal design properties as provided by the NIRCam team, not on any specific measurements of the as-built masks.
+The simulations of the occulting mask fields also include the nearby neutral density squares for target acquisitions.

 WebbPSF won't prevent users from simulating configuration using a coronagraph image mask without the Lyot stop, but that's not something that can be done for